-****At Berkowitz and Hanna LLC, we do not and will never guarantee a financial recovery in your case, either through settlement or a court-ordered verdict.****
+****At Berkowitz Hanna, we do not and will never guarantee a financial recovery in your case, either through settlement or a court-ordered verdict.****

 However, we are proud to acknowledge our experience and a successful track record in obtaining favorable outcomes for many of our clients with spinal cord injuries caused by someone else’s fault, including but not limited to the following recoveries and awards: